laas/hpp-gik-tutorial/README.md

 Setup
 -----
+Clone this package

+    git clone --recursive git://github.com/laas/hpp-gik-tutorial.git

-To compile this package, it is recommended to create a separate build
+To compile, it is recommended to create a separate build
 directory:

     cd hpp-gik-tutorial